 Materials recovered during a spill event will be appropriately containerized.
 Soils and other solids will be placed in 55-gallon drums or roll-off containers, as warranted.
 Liquids will be placed in 55-gallon drums or will be collected in a tank truck using industrial power vacuuming.
 Recovered materials will be labeled, characterized, and disposed/recycled in accordance with applicable federal, state, and local regulations.
-The Environmental Site Leader will be responsible for arranging the proper disposal of used spill cleanup materials.
+The Environmental Site Leader will be responsible for arranging the proper disposal of used spill cleanup materials generated by LAC.
+Tenants are responsible for the proper disposal of used spill cleanup materials that they generate.
 All of the spilled materials shall be cleaned up or disposed as required by appropriate regulations.